huawei-openlab/oct/engine/scheduler/README.md

 case001 --- the first running case

 1. testcase server
-1.1 parse & validation
+1.1 parse & validation  -- no yet
     find the mandatory area
-1.2 send request to test-server and container-server 1.3 add config file to tell the test-server daemon and container pool daemon address
+1.2 send request to test-server and container-server -- ok 1.3 add config file to tell the test-server daemon and container pool daemon address

 2. test-server-daemon